Topological zero-modes of the spectral localizer of trivial metals: Existence of zero-modes of the spectral localizer of metals

-Here we assume the Einstein summation convention over the spatial index $i=1,2,\cdots d$, ${H}$ is the Hamiltonian in real space, and ${X}_i$ are the position operators.
-The scalar parameter $\kappa$ fixes the units and the relative weight between the two terms. $\Gamma_i$ are a set of anti-commuting Clifford matrices (e.g. the Pauli matrices in $d=2$).
-For each strong topological insulator class in every dimension, the spectrum $\sigma[\mathcal{L}]$ of ${\mathcal{{L}}}(X_0,E_0)$ encodes whether ${X}_i$ and ${H}$ can be continued to commuting while preserving the necessary symmetries and local gap.
-For topological metals, the number of Dirac or Weyl points is equal to the kernel, or number of zero-modes, of $\sigma[\mathcal{L}]$~\cite{Schulz-Baldes21,Schulz-Baldes2022}.
+Here we assume the Einstein summation convention over the spatial index $j=1,2,\cdots d$, ${H}$ is the Hamiltonian in real space, and ${X}_j$ are the position operators.
+The scalar parameter $\kappa$ fixes the units and the relative weight between the two terms. $\Gamma_j$ are a set of anti-commuting Clifford matrices (e.g. the Pauli matrices in $d=2$). { For each strong topological insulator class in dimension $d$, the operator ${\mathcal{{L}}}(X_0,E_0)$ encodes whether ${X}_j$ and ${H}$ can be continued to commuting while preserving the necessary symmetries and local gap.
+For example, the Chern number is given by the signature of the localizer, the difference between positive and negative eigenvalues ~\cite{Fulga2016, Loring2019, Viesca2019, Loring2019, cerjan_local_2022, cerjan_operator-based_2022}.
+For topological metals, the number of Dirac or Weyl points is equal to the kernel, or number of zero-modes, of the localizer spectrum $\sigma[\mathcal{L}]$~\cite{Schulz-Baldes21,Schulz-Baldes2022}.}